jseluis/artificial_intelligence_for_trading/README.md

 * Sentiment Prediction RNN: Implement a sentiment prediction RNN for predicting whether a movie review is positive or negative!

-## Sentiment Analysis with Deep Neural Networks
+## Sentiment Analysis and Alphas with Random Forest, PCA, and Deep Neural Networks

 * Machine Learning & Decision Trees: Decision trees are a structure for decision-making where each decision leads to a set of consequences or additional decisions.